How to make Pie Charts Accessible in PowerPoint

-This post will guide users through how to create an accessible pie chart in PowerPoint.
+This post will guide users through creating an accessible pie chart in PowerPoint.
 Pie charts and bar graphs are inherently inaccessible when built within PowerPoint.
-There are additional steps that must be completed in order to make a pie chart accessible.
+Additional steps must be completed to ensure your pie chart is accessible.

 An accessible pie chart includes the following elements: